Why neural networks find simple solutions: the many regularizers of geometric complexity: Geometric complexity and Dirichlet energy

 where $\Omega = [-1, 1]$.
 The Dirichlet energy can be thought intuitively of as a measure of the variability of the function $f$ on $\Omega$.
 Its minimizers, subject to a boundary condition $f_{|\partial \Omega} = h$, are called \emph{harmonic maps}, which are maps causing the ``least intrinsic stretching'' of the domain $\Omega$ \cite{solomon2013dirichlet}.
 The geometric complexity in Definition \ref{definition:geometric_complexity} is an unbiased estimator of a very related quantity

 where the domain $\Omega$ is replaced by the probability distribution of the features $p_X$ and the boundary condition is replaced by the dataset $D$.
 We could call the quantity defined in Eqn. \eqref{eq:inference_bias} the \emph{theoretical geometric complexity} as opposed to the \emph{empirical geometric complexity} in Definition \ref{definition:geometric_complexity}.
+The theoretical geometric complexity is very close to a complexity measure investigated in \cite{novak2018sensitivity}, where the Jacobian of the full network is considered rather than just the logit network as we do here.
+In their work, the expectation is also evaluated on the test distribution.
+They observe a correlation between this complexity measure and generalization empirically in a set of extensive experiments.
+In our work, we use the logit network (rather than the full network) and we evaluate the empirical geometric complexity on the train set (rather than on the test set) in order to derive theoretically that the implicit gradient regularization mechanism from \cite{barrett2021implicit} creates a regularizing pressure on GC (see Section \ref{section:implicit_regularization}).

 In the remaining sections we provide evidence that common training heuristics do indeed keep the GC low, encouraging neural networks to find intrinsically simple solutions.